pkgjs/parseargs/README.md

 ### F.A.Qs

 - Is `cmd --foo=bar baz` the same as `cmd baz --foo=bar`?
-  - Yes, if `withValue: ['foo']`, otherwise no
+  - Yes
 - Does the parser execute a function?
   - no
 - Does the parser execute one of several functions, depending on input?
   - no
 - Can subcommands take options that are distinct from the main command?
-  - no (this might be a problem? at least it's a more definitive "opinion")
+  - no (there is support for positionals, but not subcommands)
 - Does it output generated help when no options match?
   - no
 - Does it generated short usage?
 Like: `usage: ls [-ABCFGHLOPRSTUWabcdefghiklmnopqrstuwx1] [file ...]`